 José Modesto Espinosa

-José Modesto Espinosa y Espinosa de los Monteros (Quito, December 2, 1833 – December 21, 1915) was an Ecuadorian writer, polemicist, poet, and politician.
-In 1875 he was a founding member of the Ecuadorian Academy of Language and its first secretary.
-He held important posts during the rule of General José María Urbina.
-He was also State Councilor and Senator for the Tungurahua province.
-Since 1878, he was persecuted for his articles criticizing the government of General Ignacio de Veintemilla.
-After the Veintemilla distatorship was overthrown in 1883, he spoke at the University of Quito’s formal reinstatement on February 18, 1883, in his role as the Minister of the Interior and Foreign Affairs of the Pentavirate Provisional Government.
-He served in this capacity until 1887, during the Progressive era in Ecuador’s history.
-In 1888 he held the position of Minister of Government once more and was appointed Member of the Academy of Fine Arts of Seville (Spain) and two years later, Member of the Quito Athenaeum and Minister of the Supreme Court of Justice.
-In 1894 he was elected President of the Supreme Court of Justice, a position he held until the Liberal Revolution of June 5, 1895.
-The next year, the Revolution’s Leader, General Eloy Alfaro, accused him of being a right-wing conspirator and gave him eight days to leave the country.
-He returned to Quito in 1901 and in 1902 he was elected Senator for the Pichincha province.
+José Modesto Espinosa y Espinosa de los Monteros (Quito, December 2, 1833 – December 21, 1915) was an Ecuadorian writer, politician, and founding member of the Ecuadorian Academy of Language.
+He held several important posts during General José María Urbina’s rule, including State Councilor and Senator for Tungurahua province.
+He was persecuted for his critical articles against General Ignacio de Veintemilla and served as Minister of the Interior and Foreign Affairs during the Progressive era of Ecuador’s history.
+He held other ministerial positions and was elected President of the Supreme Court of Justice in 1894.
+However, after being accused of being a right-wing conspirator by General Eloy Alfaro in 1896, he was exiled from Ecuador.
+He returned to Quito in 1901 and was elected Senator for the Pichincha province in 1902.

 Parents